bb-io/Akeneo/README.md

 -   **On products created** triggers when new products are created.
 -   **On products updated** triggers when any products are updated.
+-   **On products added to catalog** triggers when any products are added to the catalog.

 ## Example